-Yield farming offers crypto investors a means to maximize gains from their portfolio.
-But the strategies are vast and may have big tax implications.
-Learn about yield farming and how it’s taxed.
+Yield farming offers crypto investors a means to maximize gains from their portfolio - but it may have big tax implications.
+Learn how yield farming is taxed in our complete guide.

-From a tax perspective, income is anytime you’re seen to be ‘earning’ crypto - like a regular income.
+From a tax perspective, income is anytime you’re seen to be earning new crypto coins or tokens - like a regular income.
 Examples of crypto income that exist in current crypto tax guidance include: